CreativeBenkyou/ipriot-car_park-prj/at3-documents/carpark-guide.md

 >      `The time has not been set yet, but can easily be added to the same data{} dictionary and called upon in the same way weather is, in the CarPark class.
 This could be found by importing the time in-built module.`
 >
 > 2. **What is the difference between an attribute and a property?**
 >    `A property is a decorator; @property, just as @abstract is a decorator.
 The difference between an attribute and a property is that the attribute is not called, but used as data, while the @property method needs to be called the run the code inside the function to get data.
-The two are very similar except that the @property can have lots of code inside the method, like iteration and conditionals. `
+The two are very similar except that the @property can have lots of code inside the method, like iteration and conditionals.
+It also gets the data out of or sets the data into the attribute. `
 >
 > 3. **Why do you think we used a dictionary to hold the data we passed the display?
 List at least one advantage and one disadvantage of this approach.**
 >    `With dictionaries there are tuples stored inside, instead of a list, so it can be harder to manipulate data inside.
 The fact you can use a key to search for a value can be handy though, instead of searching by index in a list, as you know the key word you need to find.
 The key and value pair make an item, so this can be great when you need to access two pieces of related data `